If you are considering changing careers, there is a wonderful quote attributed to Dolly Parton –

 If you think you have the answer to a question posted, please submit your reply below and we will review your comments and post them once approved.

-Whilst we will try to ensure that all the information we provide on Career Guidance, CV Writing, Job Search, Interview Skills & Techniques is accurate; we would like to point out that the information we have supplied is general and you should always seek legal advice where appropriate (e.g. in employment disputes).
+Whilst we try to ensure that all the information we provide on Career Guidance, CV Writing, Job Search, Interview Skills & Techniques is accurate; we would like to point out that the information we have supplied is general and you should always seek legal advice where appropriate (e.g. in employment disputes).